A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Introduction

 A scan of the electron-positron (\epm) centre-of-mass energy across the top quark pair (\ttbar) production threshold~\cite{Gusken:1985nf,Fadin:1987wz,Fadin:1988fn, Strassler:1990nw, Guth:1991ab, Jezabek:1992np} is widely recognized as the ``golden'' method for a top quark mass measurement, combining excellent experimental precision with good control over the top quark mass scheme and interpretation.
 This method, in fact, relies solely on the measurement of the inclusive production cross sections and does not require any kinematic reconstruction of the top quark pairs.
 Top quark reconstruction techniques are known to introduce significant dependence on the details of the Monte Carlo (MC) simulation and are often a limiting factor at hadron colliders~\cite{CMS:2024irj}.
 For these reasons, a dedicated \ttbar threshold scan is part of the program of all proposed Higgs/top/EW factories~\cite{deBlas:2024bmz}.

 At a lepton collider, the shape of the \WbWb production rate (\sigmaWbWb) versus centre-of-mass energy is sensitive to the top quark mass (\mt) and width (\Gt), while the absolute cross section around the threshold is sensitive to the strong coupling and the top quark Yukawa coupling (\yt).
-Precise predictions of the total cross section in the threshold region are a key ingredient for this program, as they are used to extract these parameters from experimentally measured cross sections.
-Calculations of the cross section are now available at \NNNLO~\cite{Beneke:2015kwa}, and (partial) NNLL accuracy~\cite{Hoang:2013uda}.
+Accurate predictions of the total cross section in the threshold region are a key ingredient for this program, as they are used to extract these parameters from experimentally measured cross sections.
+Calculations of the cross section are now available at \NNNLO~\cite{Beneke:2015kwa} and (partial) NNLL accuracy~\cite{Hoang:2013uda}.
 A program is publicly available that provides \NNNLO predictions of the cross section~\cite{Beneke:2016kkb} as a function of the centre-of-mass energy, including EW corrections and QED initial-state radiation in the calculation.
-The code provides predictions for the \WbWb final state, including doubly-resonant (\ie \ttbar), single-resonant (\ie single top production $\epm \to \mathrm{tWb}$), and non-resonant contributions ($\epm \to \mathrm{W^+W^-b\overline{b}}$).
+The code provides predictions for the \WbWb final state, including doubly-resonant (\ie \ttbar), single-resonant (\ie single top production $\epm \to \mathrm{tWb}$), and non-resonant contributions ($\epm \to \mathrm{W^+W^-b\overline{b}}$)~\cite{Beneke:2015lwa}.
 Other contributions, such as $\epm \rightarrow \mathrm{W^+W^-Z}$ with $\mathrm{Z \to b\overline{b}}$, are not taken into account and are treated as background.
+Calculations at \NNNLO in QCD based on the principle of maximal conformality (PMC) are also available~\cite{Yan:2023mjj}, but are not considered in this study.